I know I don't qualify for aid. Should I still complete the FAFSA?

 You may be eligible for federal student loans and work-study programs.
 Students with a Bachelor's Degree are not eligible for Federal or State Grants.
 This is regardless of citizenship status.

-must answer "yes" to the question on the FAFSA that asks if you have a
+You must answer "yes" to the question on the FAFSA that asks if you have a Bachelor's Degree.

 I am not a U.S. Citizen.
 Do I qualify for financial aid?

 You must have an "eligible noncitizen" status to qualify for aid.
-Contact the Office of Financial Aid Services at the campus you plan to attend.
 You will receive additional information and eligibility requirements.